jeremytammik/tbc/a/1768_pipe_direction.md

 ####<a name="3"></a> MEP Ductwork Creation Tip

-This seems to be an apropriate time and place to highlight an MEP ductwork creation tip shared by Ollikat in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [automatic duct between fittings](https://forums.autodesk.com/t5/revit-api-forum/automatic-duct-between-fittings/m-p/8890265), where he summarises:
+A while ago, Ollikat shared a general MEP ductwork creation tip in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [automatic duct between fittings](https://forums.autodesk.com/t5/revit-api-forum/automatic-duct-between-fittings/m-p/8890265), summarising his extensive experience in this area:

 > In summary, I have been co-working several years with my colleague in a feature where different parts of network (duct, pipes, etc.) are being created and connected via API.
 If we would need to redo everything from scratch today, we definitely would use only low-level methods, like `CreateFamilyInstance` etc., and then explicitly move, rotate and connect each part of the network separately (also meaning that if there's a need for reducer, create it manually).
 This is the best approach, because using higher level methods like `NewElbowFitting` etc. causes all sort of problems, and it is a very tedious job to implement a reliable solution for every possible scenario.
 Using low level methods gives you total control over what's happening.
 It's not convenient, but, in the long run, will save your time.
 This, of course, depends what kind of add-in you are developing.

-> Unfortunately, the main point is that there's no easy way of generate networks via API.
+> Unfortunately, the main point is that there's no easy way of generating networks in the Revit API.